reszafirda/Portfolio-Excel/README.md

 # Sales Performance Analysis

 ## Project Overview
-This project analyzes sales data to understand revenue trends, profit margins, regional performance, and sales channel effectiveness using Microsoft Excel.
+This project analyzes sales data to understand revenue trends, profit margins, regional performance, and sales channel effectiveness using Microsoft Excel and Power Query.

 ## Business Objective
 1. Determine the total **Revenue** for each **Product Category**.